.

 Discussion

-One thought on “Your Daily Dracula – Ken Christopher (Guen Christof), Kwansukui Dracula (Dracula in a Coffin, 1982)
+2 thoughts on “Your Daily Dracula – Ken Christopher (Guen Christof), Kwansukui Dracula (Dracula in a Coffin, 1982)

 1. It’s interesting how Far Eastern makers of vampire films always insist on portraying their creatures as located in a Western tradition (apart from the hopping Hong Kong variety, of course).
 Here in the casting of Ken Christopher, a Westerner as the chief vampire.
 In both Park Chan-wook’s Thirst and earlier the Japanese Bloodthirsty Trilogy vampires are products of corrupt or cursed Catholic monasteries or missions, western Christian religious and cultural imports.